ajeetyadav4/House-Property-Sales-Analysis/README.md

 ## Notes:

 The database being very simple, we could answer complicated questions.
-This project was intented to practise my SQL skills and show knowledge of simple and more complicated queries using window functions and common table expression(CTE).
+This project was intented to practise my SQL skills and show knowledge of simple and more complicated queries using basic SQL queries, aggregate functions, window functions and common table expression(CTE).